Our Approach to Being the Church

 Our approach to developing a new community of faith is focused more on regularly “being” the church rather than occasionally “doing” church.
 Instead of attempting to grow as fast as possible by finding a cool worship space, recruiting a great worship band, and marketing relevant sermons, KofK Dulles South is purposefully taking a different and more non-traditional route.
 We aspire to create a church culture that capitalizes on our desire to be in regular community with each other versus gathering people into a worship space to primarily sit and spectate.
 Church should be more than attending a building to check a box on our ‘to do’ list.
 We are the church and are purposefully sent and rooted in our neighborhoods for a reason.
 Therefore, we will slow down for the work of intentional discipleship, fostering relationships in our neighborhoods, and orienting around a shared-life in community.
 A larger worship gathering will eventually develop, but Sunday is not our primary focus as much as being the church every day of the week and sharing in life together in Missional Communities.

-Our MC’s identify missional spaces, which is a group of people whom they believe God is sending them to love and serve.
+Our MC’s identify missional spaces, which is a group of people whom they believe God is sending them to love, serve, and incorporate into the community.
 These spaces can be a neighborhood, marketplace, school, community, or any network of relationships.
 For example, some MC‘s may choose to love and serve local schools, community organizations, local workplaces, relief shelters, first responders, etc. We want to see the places we live, work, learn, and play blessed by God’s people on God’s mission.
 This is at the heart of our Missional Communites.